Anterix (NASDAQ:ATEX) Stock Rating Lowered by Zacks Investment Research

-Zacks Investment Research downgraded shares of Anterix (NASDAQ:ATEX) from a buy rating to a hold rating in a research report sent to investors on Thursday, Zacks.com reports.
+Anterix (NASDAQ:ATEX) was downgraded by Zacks Investment Research from a “buy” rating to a “hold” rating in a note issued to investors on Thursday, Zacks.com reports.

 According to Zacks, “Anterix Inc. operates as a wireless communications company.
 It focuses on enabling private broadband connectivity for critical infrastructure and enterprise businesses.
 The company operates primarily in the United States, Hawaii, Alaska and Puerto Rico.
 Anterix Inc., formerly known as pdvWireless Inc., is based in Woodland Park, New Jersey. “

-In other Anterix news, Chairman Morgan E. Obrien sold 25,000 shares of the company’s stock in a transaction that occurred on Wednesday, December 15th.
+In other Anterix news, insider Gena L. Ashe sold 997 shares of the stock in a transaction that occurred on Friday, November 5th.
+The shares were sold at an average price of $61.96, for a total value of $61,774.12.
+The transaction was disclosed in a legal filing with the SEC, which is available through this link.
+Also, Chairman Morgan E. Obrien sold 25,000 shares of the stock in a transaction that occurred on Wednesday, December 15th.
 The stock was sold at an average price of $55.21, for a total transaction of $1,380,250.00.
-The transaction was disclosed in a filing with the SEC, which is available at the SEC website.
-Also, insider Gena L. Ashe sold 997 shares of the company’s stock in a transaction that occurred on Friday, November 5th.
-The stock was sold at an average price of $61.96, for a total value of $61,774.12.
 The disclosure for this sale can be found here.
-Insiders have acquired a total of 2,700 shares of company stock valued at $164,058 in the last ninety days.
-4.05% of the stock is currently owned by corporate insiders.
+Over the last ninety days, insiders purchased 2,700 shares of company stock valued at $164,058.
+4.05% of the stock is owned by insiders.

-Several institutional investors have recently bought and sold shares of the stock.
-UBS Asset Management Americas Inc. grew its stake in shares of Anterix by 112.3% in the 3rd quarter.
-UBS Asset Management Americas Inc. now owns 8,655 shares of the company’s stock worth $525,000 after buying an additional 4,578 shares during the last quarter.
-Bank of New York Mellon Corp grew its stake in shares of Anterix by 49.7% in the 3rd quarter.
-Bank of New York Mellon Corp now owns 59,036 shares of the company’s stock worth $3,583,000 after buying an additional 19,603 shares during the last quarter.
-Schonfeld Strategic Advisors LLC grew its stake in shares of Anterix by 18.5% in the 3rd quarter.
-Schonfeld Strategic Advisors LLC now owns 86,358 shares of the company’s stock worth $5,241,000 after buying an additional 13,510 shares during the last quarter.
-LPL Financial LLC grew its stake in shares of Anterix by 3.4% in the 3rd quarter.
-LPL Financial LLC now owns 8,929 shares of the company’s stock worth $542,000 after buying an additional 292 shares during the last quarter.
-Finally, Millennium Management LLC grew its stake in shares of Anterix by 70.3% in the 3rd quarter.
-Millennium Management LLC now owns 48,393 shares of the company’s stock worth $2,937,000 after buying an additional 19,984 shares during the last quarter.
-Institutional investors own 83.99% of the company’s stock.
+A number of hedge funds and other institutional investors have recently bought and sold shares of the business.
+California State Teachers Retirement System lifted its stake in Anterix by 1.2% in the 3rd quarter.
+California State Teachers Retirement System now owns 15,529 shares of the company’s stock worth $943,000 after purchasing an additional 186 shares in the last quarter.
+The Manufacturers Life Insurance Company raised its position in shares of Anterix by 3.4% during the 2nd quarter.
+The Manufacturers Life Insurance Company now owns 6,458 shares of the company’s stock valued at $387,000 after buying an additional 211 shares in the last quarter.
+LPL Financial LLC raised its position in shares of Anterix by 3.4% during the 3rd quarter.
+LPL Financial LLC now owns 8,929 shares of the company’s stock valued at $542,000 after buying an additional 292 shares in the last quarter.
+Credit Suisse AG raised its position in shares of Anterix by 6.0% during the 3rd quarter.
+Credit Suisse AG now owns 8,232 shares of the company’s stock valued at $499,000 after buying an additional 469 shares in the last quarter.
+Finally, Citigroup Inc. raised its position in shares of Anterix by 51.5% during the 3rd quarter.
+Citigroup Inc. now owns 1,509 shares of the company’s stock valued at $92,000 after buying an additional 513 shares in the last quarter.
+Institutional investors and hedge funds own 83.99% of the company’s stock.

 Anterix, Inc operates as a wireless communications company.
 The firm focuses on commercializing spectrum assets to enable targeted utility and critical infrastructure customers to deploy private broadband networks, technologies and solutions.
 It’s solutions include Private LTE and Active Ecosystem.
 The company was founded by Peter Joel Lasensky and Richard Edward Rohmann in 1997 and is headquartered in Woodland Park, NJ.